em92/kamikaze-clanarena/README.md

 # Kamikaze Clan Arena

 ### Description
-Kamikaze Clan Arena is modification of Clan Arena gamemode which enables players to use kamikaze item.
+Kamikaze Clan Arena is modification of Clan Arena gamemode which enables players to use kamikaze.
+Item spawns in 10 seconds after round stars.

 ### Supported maps:
 - almostlost